-A Family Violence Intervention Order is made in the Magistrates’ Court pursuant to the Family Violence Intervention Act 2008 (VIC).
-The main issues the Court determines in making an Intervention Order of this kind are whether there has been family violence, and whether it is likely to occur again.
+Various types of intervention orders, and domestic violence orders, can be made in the Magistrates Courts of the various states and territories under various state and territory-based legislation.
+The main issues the court determines in making an order of this kind are whether there has been family violence and whether it is likely to occur again.

-However, where a Family Law Court has made a parenting Order, it is possible to apply to the Magistrates Court pursuant to s 68R of the Family Law Act 1975 (Cth) to vary, discharge or suspend the parenting Order to the extent to which it provides for a child to spend time with a person, but only where the Court also makes or varies a family violence Order, and has material before it that was not before the Family Law Court making the initial parenting Order.
+Where a Family Law Court has made a parenting order, it is possible to apply to the Magistrates Court under section 68R of the Family Law Act 1975 to vary, discharge or suspend the parenting order to the extent to which it provides for a child to spend time with a person, but only where the court also makes or varies a family violence order, and has material before it that was not before the Family Law Court making the initial parenting order.

 WHERE TO NEXT?

 Taking the next step and contacting a family lawyer can be scary.
 Our lawyers will make you feel comfortable so you can talk about your situation.
 But first, ask yourself, Do I really need a lawyer?